GuoBo98/shape-aware-shipdet/README.md

 Fine-Grained Ship Detection in High-Resolution Remote Sensing Images with Shape-Aware Feature Learning

-Data and code coming soon ~
+Data and code are released at https://github.com/GuoBo98/ship-aware-det-code